Stolichnaya: Russia

-In August 1991 the Soviet patent office revoked the Soviet state-owned company's right to use the Stolichnaya name in Russia.
+In August 1991, the Soviet patent office revoked the Soviet state-owned company's right to use the Stolichnaya name in Russia.
 However, in 2002, a Moscow court ruled, on appeal, that as a result of the incomplete privatisation, the Russian government should get back the rights to the Stolichnaya brand name from SPI Group since SPI had not obtained the rights from the legal holder.
 An appeal by SPI to the European Court of Human Rights was rejected.

 Austria

-In 2014 the Oberlandesgericht (OGL, "higher regional court") of Linz decided that FKP could not base its request on the nullity of the privatization/transformation, as that possibility had a term of limitation of 10 years according to the applicable law in Russia (if the term of limitation defense had been actively relied upon), and thus FKP could not claim that SPI had not obtained the trademarks from the owner.
+In 2014, the Oberlandesgericht (OGL, "higher regional court") of Linz decided that FKP could not base its request on the nullity of the privatization/transformation, as that possibility had a term of limitation of 10 years according to the applicable law in Russia (if the term of limitation defense had been actively relied upon), and thus FKP could not claim that SPI had not obtained the trademarks from the owner.

-In 2020 the Austrian Oberste Gerichtshof (OGH, "Supreme Court of Justice") – the highest civil court in Austria – upheld the 2014 decision.
+In 2020, the Austrian Oberste Gerichtshof (OGH, "Supreme Court of Justice") – the highest civil court in Austria – upheld the 2014 decision.
 SPI has therefore exhausted all options in the Austrian justice system.

 Benelux

 In the Benelux countries (Belgium, Luxembourg, and the Netherlands), SPI has been the distributor, but use of the trademarks was challenged in 2006 by the FKP Sojuzplodoimport.
 In 2015 a Dutch court held that, according to Russian and Soviet law (and a term of limitation had not been invoked regarding the transfer), the privatisation had not taken place, and that Benelux law and (when provisions were insufficient) Dutch law applied to the transfer of the trademarks. the court ruled that SPI had obtained the trademarks in bad faith from an entity that wasn't the legitimate owner.
 The trademarks should be transferred back to FKP Sojuzplodoimport and SPI could not use the term "Russian" on its vodka.

 After the verdict, SPI stopped distribution of Stolichnaya and started selling "Stoli" with the motto "Same Vodka.
 Different label".
 That was forbidden by a Dutch judge in July 2015, on the grounds that it infringed the rights of FKP Sojuzplodoimport.
 FKP Sojuzplodoimport planned to start selling Stolichnaya in the Netherlands on 1 September 2015.

+The Benelux trademarks were seized in March 2024 to enforce a $50 billion arbitration claim by former shareholders of the oil company Yukos against the Russian Federation.